KatharineME/FASTQ.jl/README.md

 Corrects flaws in read-pairing that the aligner may have introduced.
 It ensures the SAM FLAG, RNEXT, PNEXT, and TLEN fields are correct and consistent.

 #### `-u`
-Uncompressed output
+Uncompressed output.

 #### `-m`
-Add mate score tag
+Add mate score tag.

 #### `-`
-A synonym for stdin and stdout in samtools
+A synonym for stdin and stdout in samtools.

 ### samtools sort

 Orders aligned reads by chromosome and coordinate. sort is highly parallel so adding threads is beneficial.

 #### `-u`
-Uncompressed output
+Uncompressed output.

 #### `-l 1`
-Fastest level of BAM compressed output
+Fastest level of BAM compressed output.

-#### `--threads NUM`
-Threads

 #### `-T PATH`
-Specificy a temporary storage directory like `/tmp/example_prefix/`
+Specificy a temporary storage directory like `/tmp/example_prefix/`.

 ### samtools markdup